es-tooling/module-replacements/docs/modules/glob.md

 # Globbing

-Most globbing libraries are bloated and have lighter and faster alternatives.
+Many glob libraries are bloated and have lighter and faster alternatives.

 # Alternatives